Eating Low-Fat & High Protein Isn’t What You Think.

 The problem is that when somebody makes a claim via a published research document, somebody will take those findings out-of-context and blow them out of proportion.
 Naturally, some will consume in excess and that will lead to health issues.
 Everything taken to an extreme can be detrimental to a person’s health.

 But if we research high-protein today, we’ll see many studies that conclude that a higher protein intake, when paired with exercise, can offer certain metabolic benefits.
 An example would be increased muscle tonicity or density increases the body’s requirement for energy.
 High-protein diets are not an issue unless you are eating into excess – please keep that in mind.

 Adding “low-fat” to the mix simply means to only consume good quality fats – which should naturally lower your fat intake overall.
 Always compare future eating habits with your current eating habits to know if you’ll benefit.
-An example would be this: The typical Western diet involves around 70-80% animal products and only 20-30% plant-based products, you likely have a diet high in the wrong fat.
-By lowering your intake of bad-fats, you’ll be eating low-fat as opposed to “high-fat”.
+An example would be this: The typical Western diet involves around 70-80% animal products and only 20-30% plant-based products, you likely have a diet high in the wrong fat – your fat intake should be a specific balance of fatty acids that favor omega-3s (due to the lack in our nutrition).
+By lowering your intake of the wrong fats while keeping healthy fats, you’ll be eating low-fat as opposed to “high-fat”.